-Follow these steps to add this include file directory to the compiler search path for the mailbox program:
+Follow these steps to add this directory to the compiler search path for the mailbox program:

-- 1. In the CCStudio 4 project pane, right-click the mailbox project and select Properties. - 2.
-In the left pane of the mailbox project's properties window, select C/C++ Build.
-You will see the build properties in the right pane. - Under Configuration Settings, click the Tool Settings tab, then click the + sign next to C6000 Compiler v6.1 to show the list of compiler options: - 4.
-Click Include Options, then click the + icon next to Add dir to #include search path (--include path):
+- 1. In the CCSv4 project pane, right-click the mailbox project and select Build Properties. - 2.
+In the left pane of the mailbox project's properties window, select C/C++ Build. - 3.
+In the Configuration Settings area, click the Tool Settings tab, then click the + sign next to C6000 Compiler to show the list of compiler options: - 4.
+Click Include Options, then click the + icon next to Add dir to #include search path (--include path): - 5.
+In the Directory field, type or browse the file system for the path to the SYS/BIOS legacy include file directory, <SYS/BIOS 6 Install Dir>/packages/ti/bios/include, and click OK.
+For example: